 If your cake has risen above the edges of your cake pan, you can rest the knife on the edges of the pan and use the pan as your guide.

-As soon as your cake is done cooking, take a clean towel and lay it on top of your cake.
+As soon as your cake is done baking, take a clean towel and lay it on top of your cake.
 Press gently and evenly.
-Tip: This only works if your cake is done cooking!
+Tip: This only works if your cake is done baking!
 So make sure you test it.

 Make sure all your layers are the same height.